 14 The French are very proud of their food - Dishes are often cooked with a simplicity that is refreshing.
 Take buttery pastry + crème pâtissière + fruit + a light glaze, to make a delicious tart.
 Maybe lose the Chantilly cream though (see point 12).

 15 You can get a fantastic meal in the most surprising places - I guess it comes from that pride thing and the fact that the whole of France stops for lunch EVERY DAY, so tourist destinations that I wouldn't normally associate with being great culinary destinations are just that.
 For example, the restaurant at La Rochelle Aquarium does the most beautiful lunch - think Beluga lentils dressed with a mustardy vinaigrette, a few salad leaves and a perfect poached egg.
 See what I mean?

 16 Finding a takeaway coffee in rural France is virtually impossible - And oh how I have tried.
-There's plenty of places to sit and drink one but when you want to wander with your drink, it would seem that that just isn't a THING.
+There are plenty of places to sit and drink one but when you want to wander with your drink, it would seem that that just isn't a THING.
 Until now .....
 Welcome L'Escafette to the St Jean D'Angely Market.

 17 The air is really clear - And when the sky is blue, it's really blue.
 Like living life through an HD TV screen.

 18 And at night, there's no light pollution, so the stars are wonderful - I can still only identify the Big Dipper though.
 Some members of the family can point out all sorts of constellations in the sky, but they may be bluffing - you know, say it with confidence and people will believe you.
 I can confirm that #1 teenage son has those genes for sure.

 19 We sleep super late into the morning - That will be the window shutters making the room pitch black.
 And for #1 teenage son, the fact that he was getting up at 2am every day to watch the swimming at the Olympics.
 The Rosé probably helped too ...